digitalillusion/gatsby-plugin-silverghost/examples/minimal/README.md

 **Store**

-In this example, we just use a root reducer and a single middleware that receives the actions and updates the redux state, but there can be many different reducers and middlewares
+In this example, we just use a root reducer and a single middleware that receives the actions and updates the redux state, but there can be many middlewares.
 The createStore file contains the following definition:

     import { applyMiddleware, createStore } from "redux"